Skip to content

 When Domestic Violence Incidents are referred to the MASH by the police they will be risk assessed by the police.
 Those incidents rated as high risk will automatically have a strategy meeting.
 Those rated as medium will be triaged and a decision as to next actions taken by a manager, the outcome may be a strategy discussion, Children & Families Assessment, or Early Help support.

-The initial disposal of a Referral, which must be authorised by the manager, may be:
+The initial disposal of a Referral, which must be authorised by the manage, may be:

 1. That the child does not appear to be a Child In Need, which will result in one of the following: the provision of information, advice, sign-posting to another agency and/or no further action;